ianrastall/text-utils/books/ada/book-ada-02.md

 critical error where a valve is opened beyond safe limits, causing a dangerous pressure buildup that could lead to an explosion.

+### 2.5.6 Practice Exercises

+1. Write a small Ada program that models a pressure sensor with a discriminated record for metric vs. imperial readings.
+Ensure the program rejects values outside the physical range and logs a friendly message when `Constraint_Error` is raised.
+2. Extend `Sensor_Monitor` so it computes an average from the valid samples.
+   What happens if you omit the range constraint on `Reading_Value`?
+3. Create a package that exposes a `Convert` function between `Meters_Per_Second` and `Knots`.
+Use derived types for each unit and add a precondition that rejects negative speeds.

 ## 2.6 Summary and Conclusion

 ### 2.6.1 Review of Key Concepts